bet4a/d3wiki/Treemap-Layout.md

 * A number indicates uniform padding, in pixels, on all four sides.
 * An array of numbers indicates the top, right, left and bottom padding values.

 The padding may also be specified as a function which returns one of the three above values.
+This function is evaluated for each internal (non-leaf) node, and can be used to compute padding dynamically.

 <a name="round" href="Treemap-Layout#wiki-round">#</a> treemap.<b>round</b>([<i>round</i>])